talenthyc/relay_example/newsfeed/README.md

 1. Clone the repository to your local machine
 2. Install the dependencies by running `npm install`
+3. Generate relay files by running `npm run relay`
-3. Start the app by running `npm run dev`
+4. Start the app by running `npm run dev`

 The application will now be running at [`localhost:3000`](http://localhost:3000).
 This application also has [GraphiQL](https://github.com/graphql/graphiql) setup so that you can run test queries against the schema.
 Navigate to [`localhost:3000/playground`](http://localhost:3000/playground) to try it out.